aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/vllm/index.en.md

 # Navigate to vLLM configurations
 ls /workshop/components/llm-model/vllm/

-# Look at the Mistral deployment you just used
+# Look at the Qwen 3 deployment you just used
-cat /workshop/components/llm-model/vllm/model-mistral-7b-int8-neuron.rendered.yaml
+cat /workshop/components/llm-model/vllm/model-qwen3-8b-neuron.rendered.yaml

 # Compare with the DeepSeek deployment
-cat /workshop/components/llm-model/vllm/model-deepseek-r1-llama-8b-int8-neuron.rendered.yaml
+cat /workshop/components/llm-model/vllm/model-deepseek-r1-qwen3-8b-neuron.rendered.yaml
 :::

 ### Step 3: Connect Your Chat Experience to Infrastructure

-That response you got from Mistral?
+That response you got from Qwen 3 8b?
 Here's exactly how it happened:

 1. **Your message** → Open WebUI → LiteLLM → **This vLLM pod**
 2. **The pod** you're looking at processed your request on AWS Neuron hardware